British Textile Biennial

 Attended by over 54,000 people throughout October 2019 we brought artists, communities and audiences together to explore fabric as a means of expression; exploring textiles as a vehicle for protest and cultural identity in installations, performances and art works that took a dynamic look at our relationship with that most basic and ancient of human creations, cloth.

-Once again British Textile Biennial invites artists to co-create with the communities that live here, often using the spaces that the textile industry created to present the results.
+Once again British Textile Biennial commissions artists to co-create with the communities that live here, often using the spaces that the textile industry created to present the results.